The Austin Creek State Recreation Area

 California Poppy, the state flower of California

-The park’s wildflowers include Douglas iris, Indian paintbrush, buttercups, lupine, brodiaes, California poppies, and shooting stars.
-Streams and creeks provide shelter to trout and salmon as well as newts and salamanders, while Bullfrog Pond contains sunfish, black bass, and, yes, bullfrogs.
-Streams are closed to fishing to provide spawning habitat, but you may fish Bullfrog Pond with a license.
+The park’s wildflowers include Douglas iris, Indian paintbrush, buttercups, lupine, brodiaea, California poppies, and shooting stars.
+Streams and creeks have trout and salmon as well as newts and salamanders.
+Bullfrog Pond contains sunfish, black bass, and, yes, bullfrogs.
+Streams are closed to fishing, but you may fish Bullfrog Pond with a license.

-Austin Creek has plenty to make birdwatchers happy, too, with generous sightings of wild turkeys, wood ducks, the rare spotted owl, great blue herons, California quail, black-shouldered kites, woodpeckers, a variety of hawks, and a lot more.
-As for animals, they include coyotes, skunks, bobcats, foxes, mountain lions, deer, squirrels, and even an occasional black bear.
+Austin Creek has plenty to make birdwatchers happy with wild turkeys, wood ducks, the rare spotted owl, great blue herons, California quail, black-shouldered kites, woodpeckers, a variety of hawks, and more.
+As for animals, they include coyotes, bobcats, foxes, mountain lions, deer, squirrels, and an occasional black bear.

 A close up phot of a green fern

-But despite all this beauty, Austin Creek doesn’t slack on challenging outdoor activity.
-With elevations that range from 150 to 1500 feet, you’ll get a great trail workout here.
-One caution: summer can be very hot, so you may wish to make your trek in spring, fall or winter.
+Among all this beauty, Austin Creek offers an amazing opportunity for outdoor activity.
+With elevations that range from 150 to 1,500 feet, you can choose a challenging trail for a great workout.
+Summer can be hot, so you may wish to try the long, steep hikes in the cooler seasons of spring, fall, and winter.

 Austin Creek Trail (strenuous)

-In reality an unpaved service road, the Austin Creek Trail snakes downhill through a canyon filled with meadows and forest, dropping in elevation from 1200′ to 300′.
-Just before the 5-mile mark, the trail meets up with the Gilliam Creek Trail (below), which will return you to your starting point.
-A spectacular hike.
-Total mileage: nine miles.
+This spectacular, nine-mile hike is an unpaved service road that snakes downhill through a canyon filled with meadows and forest, dropping in elevation from 1200′ to 300′.
+Just before the 5-mile mark, the trail meets the Gilliam Creek Trail to return you to your starting point.

 Redwood trees towering in the park